Skip to content

 Using fast local storage

 An example of a serial batch job using 10 GB of fast local storage (--gres=nvme:10) is given below.
-Here a temporary directory is specified using the environment variable TMPDIR, in contrast to the prior examples where it was set as /scratch/<project>.
+Here a temporary directory is specified using the environment variable TMPDIR, in contrast to the prior example where it was set as /scratch/<project>.

 #!/bin/bash -l